FirstTimeEZ/server-ssl/README.md

 You can use `Lets Encrypt` to generate certificates, these are valid for 90 days.

-These certificates will renew automatically when you restart your server, so make sure you restart at least every 30 days.
+These certificates will renew when you restart your server, so make sure you restart at least every 30 days.

 ```
 ./start-windows.bat --letsEncrypt --domains=["www.ssl.boats","ssl.boats"]